isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 ---

-Considering [assessment quiz results](Student_Assessment_Quiz.pdf) and time limitations, we'll focus on the following topics:
+Considering [assessment quiz results](Student_Assessment_Quiz.pdf) and time limitations, we'll focus on the following general topics:
 - accessing and processing data
 - using Python API and geemap
+- combine satellite raster data with other geospatial data
 - image preprocessing
-- combine satellite raster data with other geospatial data
 - temporal profiles

-Before the tutorial, please sign up for Google Earth Engine and create Google Cloud project at [Earth Engine](https://console.cloud.google.com/earth-engine/welcome ).
+Required: sign up for Google Earth Engine and create Google Cloud project at [Earth Engine](https://console.cloud.google.com/earth-engine/welcome).

 ---

-The tutorial will be *hands-on* using either
+## Access to the Earth Engine

-1. The GEE code editor (javascript).
-The [guideline](tutorial_v1.pdf) for the tutorial is a selection of pages from [https://developers.google.com/earth-engine](https://developers.google.com/earth-engine) where one can find code descriptions and examples that illustrate topics like finding and filtering data (spatially, temporally and spectrally), visualizing images, creating charts, creating new images and bands, and exporting data.
+1. The [GEE code editor](https://code.earthengine.google.com/) (javascript).
+The main reference is [https://developers.google.com/earth-engine](https://developers.google.com/earth-engine).
+I selected some basic topics and combined them in this [guideline (pdf)](tutorial_v1.pdf).
+Exercises and code on topics like finding and filtering data (spatially, temporally and spectrally), visualizing images, creating charts, creating new images and bands, and exporting data are available at [Smooth introduction to the GEE code editor with examples](cloud_screening_and_temporal_charts_with_code_editor.md).
 2. The [Python API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api) and [geemap](https://geemap.org/).
-Recommended tutorial: [Earth Engine and Geemap Workshop at CVPR Conference 2025](https://www.youtube.com/watch?v=Us6MaBsL4cg)
+Most recent available geemap tutorial: [Earth Engine and Geemap Workshop at CVPR Conference 2025](https://www.youtube.com/watch?v=Us6MaBsL4cg)

 ---

-Topics:
+## Tutorial topics

 <details>